developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 * **Mass deployment is not supported** for pinned shortcuts.
 Each pinned shortcut must be added manually by an administrator.
 As with all versions of EHS, shortcuts cannot be cloned from one device to another.
 * **Duplicate shortcuts are permitted**.
 As with all versions of EHS, multiple shortcuts can exist on a device with precisely the same attributes.
 * **To remove added shortcuts**, manually delete them from the configuration XML file, as with shortcut handling of prior EHS versions.
-* **On multi-user devices, only the user adding the pinned shortcuts has access**.
+* **On multi-user devices, only the user adding the pinned shortcuts has access to them**.
 Other users see the User-screen shortcut icons but are unable to launch them.
-This shortcut behavior is consistent with all EHS versions.
+This shortcut behavior is consistent with the Android Launcher.

 <!-- 10/22/18- removed, per eng.